 – 24-hour supervision

-There are 25 memory care residences in Wyoming.
-There are also 101 board and care homes, which offer the same services as assisted living, sometimes including memory care, for 12 or fewer residents in a more house-like environment.
+There are approximately 25 memory care residences in Wyoming.
+There are also over 100 board and care homes, which offer the same services as assisted living.
+This can include memory care, for 12 or fewer residents in a more house-like environment.
 For help finding memory care of any size to meet your family’s needs and budget, click here.

-The national average for memory care is about $5,000 per month, so Wyoming is on the more affordable side compared to other states.
-Still, it may be possible for residents of western Wyoming to find more affordable memory care in Idaho and Utah, where monthly costs are even less expensive at $4,341 and $4,018 respectively.
-If you live in eastern Wyoming, consider looking for more affordable memory care in South Dakota, where costs average about $4,305 per month.
+Even though Wyoming is on the more affordable side compared to other states.
+Still, it may be possible for residents of western Wyoming to find more affordable memory care in Idaho and Utah, where monthly costs are even less expensive at $4,638 and $4,233 respectively.
+If you live in eastern Wyoming, consider looking for more affordable memory care in South Dakota, where costs average about $4,049 per month.

-Unlike many other states, Wyoming does not require assisted living homes to disclose all costs to potential residents, so ask for a list of charges (including optional charges) in writing and file this document as defense against unexpected fees in the future.
+Unlike many other states, Wyoming does not require assisted living homes to disclose all costs to potential residents.
+This means you need to ask for a list of charges (including optional charges) in writing and file this document as a defense against unexpected fees in the future.

 All staff, including a manager responsible for overall operations, must complete a criminal background check.
 One registered nurse must be awake and on duty at all times.
 There are no staffing ratios, but staff must be adequate to: